Great Reset

-Key components
+Background and launch

-By mid-April 2020, against the backdrop of the COVID-19 pandemic, the COVID-19 recession, the 2020 Russia–Saudi Arabia oil price war and the resulting "collapse in oil prices", the former Governor of the Bank of England, Mark Carney, described possible fundamental changes in an article in The Economist.
-Carney said that in a post-COVID world "stakeholder capitalism" will be tested as "companies will be judged by 'what they did during the war', how they treated their employees, suppliers and customers, by who shared and who hoarded."
-The "gulf between what markets value and what people value" will close.
-"In a post-COVID world, it is reasonable to expect that more people will want improvements in risk management, in social and medical safety nets, and will want more attention paid to scientific experts.
-This new hierarchy of values will call for a reset on the way we deal with climate change, which, like the pandemic, is a global phenomenon.
-No one can 'self-isolate' from climate change, so we all need to 'act in advance and in solidarity."
-In his 2020 BBC Reith Lectures, Carney developed his theme of value hierarchies as related to three crises—credit, COVID and climate.
+In April 2020, amid the COVID-19 pandemic and consequent recession, along with the 2020 Russia–Saudi Arabia oil price war, then Governor of the Bank of England Mark Carney described possible fundamental changes to the global economy in The Economist.
+Carney said that in a post-COVID world, "stakeholder capitalism" would be tested as "companies will be judged by 'what they did during the war', how they treated their employees, suppliers and customers, by who shared and who hoarded."
+Carney argued that the "gulf between what markets value and what people value" would close.
+Carney further suggested that a "new hierarchy of values will call for a reset on the way we deal with climate change, which, like the pandemic, is a global phenomenon."
+In his 2020 BBC Reith Lectures, Carney developed the theme of value hierarchies as related to three crises—credit, COVID, and climate change.

-According to a 15 May 2020 WEF article, COVID-19 offers an opportunity to "reset and reshape" the world in a way that is more aligned with the United Nations 2030 Sustainable Development Goals (SDG), as climate change, inequality and poverty gained even greater urgency during the pandemic.
-This includes resetting labour markets, as more people work remotely speeding up the process of the "future of work".
-The reset will advance work already begun to prepare for the transition to the Fourth Industrial Revolution by upskilling and reskilling workers.
-Another post-COVID concern raised by the WEF is food security including the "risk of disruptions to food supply chains", and the need for "global policy coordination" to prevent "food protectionism from becoming the post-pandemic new normal".
+In May 2020, the WEF published a series of articles arguing that the pandemic offered an opportunity to "reset and reshape" the world in a way more aligned with the United Nations 2030 Sustainable Development Goals (SDG), as climate change, inequality, and poverty gained even greater urgency during the pandemic.
+This included resetting labour markets as the reset would advance work already begun to prepare for the transition to the Fourth Industrial Revolution by up-skilling and re-skilling workers.
+The WEF also raised the issue of food security, including the "risk of disruptions to food supply chains", and the need for "global policy coordination" to prevent "food protectionism from becoming the post-pandemic new normal".

-In her 3 June 2020 keynote address opening the Great Reset forum, a joint initiative of the WEC and then Prince of Wales Charles, Kristalina Georgieva, managing director of the International Monetary Fund (IMF) said that there has been a "massive injection of fiscal stimulus to help countries deal with this crisis" and that it was of "paramount importance that this growth should lead to a greener, smarter, fairer world in the future".
+The Great Reset took centre stage at the June 2020 virtual WEF forum.
+In a keynote address opening the forum, International Monetary Fund (IMF) managing director Kristalina Georgieva said that there had been a "massive injection of fiscal stimulus to help countries deal with this crisis" and that it was of "paramount importance that this growth should lead to a greener, smarter, fairer world in the future".
 Georgieva listed three aspects of the Great Reset: green growth, smarter growth, and fairer growth.
-Government investments and government incentives for private investors could "support low-carbon and climate-resilient growth" such as "planting mangroves, land restoration, reforestation or insulating buildings".
-With low oil prices, the timing was right to eliminate fossil fuel subsidies and introduce carbon pricing to incentivize future investments.
-The COVID-19 pandemic presents an opportunity to shape an economic recovery and the future direction of global relations, economies and priorities.
+Georgieva argued that government investments and incentives for private investors could "support low-carbon and climate-resilient growth" and that low oil prices made the timing right to eliminate fossil fuel subsidies and introduce carbon pricing to incentivize future investments.
+The COVID-19 pandemic thus presented an opportunity to shape an economic recovery and the future direction of global relations, economies, and priorities.